snorkel-team/website/_use_cases/01_spam_tutorial.md

 ## 1. Loading Data

-We load the Kaggle dataset and create Pandas DataFrame objects for each of the sets described above.
+We load the YouTube comments dataset and create Pandas DataFrame objects for each of the sets described above.
 DataFrames are extremely popular in Python data analysis workloads, and Snorkel provides native support for several DataFrame-like data structures, including Pandas, Dask, and PySpark.
 For more information on working with Pandas DataFrames, see the [Pandas DataFrame guide](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html).